ForgeRock/ds-operator/DEVELOPMENT.md

 * No load balancer or ds proxy
 * Limited status updated on CR object
-* SSL certificate management
+* SSL certificate management. ldaps works, but the client must accept the cert.
+We need a scalable way for the user to supply a CA cert
-** Return dsrepl status for CR status updates
+* ...

 ## Optional Features (Future...)